Baakel/KastelEditor/README.md

 To download the website simply click on the download link on github or run `git clone https://github.com/Baakel/KastelEditor.git` on your bash terminal.

 ### Prerequisites
 To run this server you need a computer running python 3.5 or later and Docker-CE 18.09 or later.
-These can be found here
 You will also need the following packages installed [Requirements](requirements.txt)

 ### Installing